 French Bulldog vs Boston Terrier Health

-Health problems need to be closely monitored in regards to Boston Terriers include asthma, cataracts, deafness and seizures.
+Health problems that need to be closely monitored in regards to Boston Terriers include asthma, cataracts, deafness and seizures.
 French Bulldogs, on the other hand, also have health issues related to their back, eyes and heart.
 Also, French Bulldogs are a little more likely to be overweight if they overeat or don’t exercise as often as they should.
 Although both types may ask for more food if there is a possibility, it is essential for their health not to over-feed them.

 Boston Terriers can live for about 13 years, while the French Bulldogs have an average life span of 10 years.